TristaZeng/ZS-DeconvNet/Fiji_Plugin/ReadMe.md

 ## 1. Installation

+Due to file size limit, we cannot upload our plugin on Github.
+You can download by this [link](https://drive.google.com/drive/folders/1nJoj9Ljx2MNXa-lCOGIzVj_1BT-xrp2F?usp=sharing).

 You can follow the instructions below to install the plugin:

 - Copy `./jars/*` and `./plugins/*` to your root path of Fiji `[your root path of Fiji]/Fiji.app/`.